dylanpotteroconnell/dylanpotteroconnell/_posts/2016-11-5-HealthDataAnalysis1.md

 ---
 layout: post
-title: iPhone Walking Data: Analysis
+title: iPhone Walking Data\: Analysis
 ---

 In the previous post, we cleaned the walking data stored by my iPhone.
 I was curious how I could display my walking patterns in graphical form.
 My first goal was to compare my patterns by day of the week.